PySimpleGUI/PySimpleGUI/docs/cookbook.md

 See the main doc on installation.
 Typically it's `pip install pysimplegui` to install.

+# Constantly Being Updated

+Because PySimpleGUI is an active project, new capabilities are being added frequently, and the recommended method for doing operations evolves over time, that means this Cookbook will also change over time.
+However, the speed the Cookbook gets updated will, by definition, lag behind the code changes.

+The Demo Programs are going to be the most up to date examples for you, but even those get out of date.
+It's an imperfect world, but let's make the most of what we've got.

 # The "Demo Programs" Are Also Recipes

-If you like this Cookbook, then you'll LOVE the 200 sample programs that are just like these.
+If you like this Cookbook, then you'll LOVE the 300 sample programs that are just like these.
 You'll find them in the GitHub at http://Demos.PySimpleGUI.com.
 They are located in the folder `DemoPrograms` and there is also a `Demo Programs` folder for each of the PySimpleGUI ports.

 These programs are updated frequently, much more so than this Cookbook document.
 It's there that you'll find the largest potential for a big jump-start on your project.